csj1012/portfolio2023/src/models/blog/posts/md/you-can-learn-the-thing.md

 For example, a colleague of mine remarked that I'm great at looking at the UIs I build with a designer's eye—as a result, he knows he can trust me to deliver something great, and we can truly collaborate.

-Learning about this skill of mine has helped me figure out my role in tthe tech landscape, and while I'm always interested in both expanding and deepening my knowledge, knowing where I'm starting helps me chart out where to go next.
+Learning about this skill of mine has helped me figure out my role in the tech landscape, and while I'm always interested in both expanding and deepening my knowledge, knowing where I'm starting helps me chart out where to go next.

 ##### So you can know what to improve